 Trending technology that nearly all supercomputing centers are buying into; predominantly CUDA hardware, until 2012 when Intel released the Phi cards

 Initially research focused on porting codes and determining the limits of the almost black-box hardware.
 Today it seems as though the buzz/hype over GPU computing is winding down as more and more research leverages existing code that was previously optimized for the GPU.
 That is understandable; focus on getting the science done, rather than the computer science.
 Newcomers are more interested in leveraging the GPUs rather than optimizing for them.

+MIC is new on scene

+Describe hardware

+State that we are just starting investigations but results are not included here.

+Too soon to tell what benefits

+MIC has pragmas and OpenCL support (beta 2012/2013).

 Choice to work with OpenCL and language summary